 HIPEC may affect your fertility.
-If you have not yet had a family or have not completed it please discuss with your consultant and/or clinical nurse specialist (CNS) about any fertility concerns prior to your surgery.
+If you have not yet had a family or have not completed it please discuss with your consultant and/or clinical nurse specialist (CNS) any fertility concerns prior to your surgery.

-- For men, it may be possible to store sperm. - For women, it may possible to remove eggs, fertilise them with sperm and store them. - Or it may be possible to remove eggs and freeze them so they may be fertilised later.
+- For men, it may be possible to store sperm. - For women, it may possible to remove eggs, fertilise them with sperm and store them. - It may also be possible to remove eggs and freeze them so they may be fertilised later.